MdShohanurRahman/enhanced-ngmodal/CONTRIBUTING.md

-# Contributing to Enhanced-ng-modal
+# Contributing to enhanced-ngmodal

-We welcome contributions from the community to make Enhanced-ng-modal better!
+We welcome contributions from the community to make Enhanced-ngmodal better!
 Whether it's bug fixes, feature enhancements, documentation improvements, or any other type of contribution, we appreciate your help.
 Before you get started, please take a moment to review the guidelines below.

 ## Code of Conduct